seatrips/Lisk-heightChecker/README.md

 sudo apt-get install jq

 ## Installation and Configuration
+0. sudo apt-get install jq
-1. Clone the repo with 'git clone https://github.com/simonmorgenthaler/Lisk-heightChecker.git'
+1. Clone the repo with 'git clone https://github.com/seatrips/Shift-heightChecker.git'
-2. Go into the directory with 'cd Lisk-heightChecker'
+2. Go into the directory with 'cd Shift-heightChecker'
 3. Modify heightChecker.sh with 'vim heightChecker.sh' or 'nano heightChecker.sh'
 4. Adapt nodesMainnet and nodesTestnet to your needs.
 Use "-" as an optical separator.

 ## Usage
-1. Execute the script with ./heightChecker.sh
+1. Execute the script with bash heightChecker.sh

 If you like this script, please vote for my delegate 'cc001' 6787154358850114730L Thanks!